 - 6 cups chicken broth - I use Swanson Natural Goodness in the box

 - Salt and freshly ground pepper, to taste

 - Preheat an oven to 400°F.

 - Using a big kitchen knife and a cutting board, cut the butternut squash into one inch thick slices.
-Arrange on a greased baking sheet, drizzle with olive oil, season with salt pepper and ½ teaspoon of seasoning.
+Arrange on a greased baking sheet, drizzle with olive oil, season with salt pepper and 1 teaspoon of seasoning.
 Roast until somewhat soft to the touch and a knife penetrates the flesh easily, 45 to 50 minutes.
-Remove from the oven and when cool enough to handle, scoop out the pulp into a bowl and set aside.
+Remove from the oven and when cool enough to handle, scoop out the pulp into blender and set aside.

-- In a saucepan over medium heat, melt the butter.
+- In a large saucepan over medium heat, melt the butter.
 Add the onions and an additional ½ teaspoon of seasoning and cook, stirring occasionally, until the onions are tender and translucent, 8 to 10 minutes.
 Add to the blender with the squash along with 2 cups of broth.
 Puree until silky smooth.

-- Ladle into warmed bowls and garnish with pumpkin seeds.
+- Ladle into bowls and garnish with pumpkin seeds.